lpcalisi/cloudsec-workshop-iac/README.md

    * It decreases human error, even though we can introduce bugs through the code, before applying the changes we will see which infrastructure components and properties will be modified.

-### Difference beetween Infrastructure Provisioning and Software Provisioning tools:
+### Difference beetween Provisioning and Configuration Management tools:
-The Infrastructure Provisioning tools let us create automated infraestructure through the interaction with different providers (AWS, GCP, AZURE, etc).
+The provisioning tools let us create automated infraestructure through the interaction with different providers (AWS, GCP, AZURE, etc).
 For Example, we can create an EC2 instance, a S3 bucket or a Route53 DNS zone.
-Instead the Software Provisioning tools are the ones which configure and provision software inside the servers.
+Instead the Configuration Management tools are the ones which configure and provision software inside the servers.
 For instance, the web server installation and configuration.

 #### **Tools:**
-   * Infrastructure Provisioning:
+   * Provisioning:
         + Terraform
         + Cloudformation
         + Deploy Manager
-   * Software Provisioning:
+   * Configuration Management:
         + Ansible
         + Puppet
         + Cheff